rgeorgiev583/clue4less/DESIGN.md

 Basically, the idea is to write something which provides a unified framework atop the networking/multiplayer subsystem for serving and playing games in a distributed (i.e. grid- or cluster-like) manner.

 From an architectural viewpoint, I plan to separate the plugin into clear-cut components which could theoretically function separately from one another.
-More specifically, these are the ones I eventually plan (i.e. hope) to implement (of course, I am not sure whether I will manage to complete all of them):
+More specifically, these are the ones I eventually plan to implement (it is not guaranteed that I will manage to complete all of them):
 * Low-level backend API for the actual distributed network implementation so that different distributed infrastructure providers can be used;
-* Low-level frontend API for making the various subsystems of the engine distributed;
+* Low-level frontend API for making the various subsystems of the engine distributed (this would mean patching the different subsystems);
-* High-level API for enabling of distributed functionality for the various objects and functions (or even whole games);
-* An abstraction layer atop everything which makes sure that transferring objects and performing actions across the network is network-transparent;
+* High-level API for enabling of distributed functionality for the various objects and functions (or even whole games).
+This layer would be positioned atop everything and will make sure that transferring objects and performing actions across the network is network-transparent.
-* (this one will be *really* tough to do) Patches for the different subsystems so that they would work with the low-level external API.

 To be honest, I would consider it a success to only *partially* implement any one of these.